vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-nsxt-airgap-ra.md

 Tanzu Kubernetes Grid leverages NSX Advanced Load Balancer to provide layer 4 load balancing for the Tanzu Kubernetes clusters control-plane HA and layer 4 or layer 7 for the applications deployed in the Tanzu Kubernetes clusters.
 Users access the applications by connecting to the virtual IP address (VIP) of the applications provisioned by NSX Advanced Load Balancer.

 ## NSX Advanced Load Balancer Components

-NSX Advanced Load Balancer is deployed in Write Access Mode in the vSphere environment.
-This mode grants NSX Advanced Load Balancer Controller full write access to the vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
+NSX Advanced Load Balancer is deployed in Write Access Mode in VMware NSX Environment.
+This mode grants NSX Advanced Load Balancer controllers full write access to vCenter which helps in automatically creating, modifying, and removing service engines (SEs) and other resources as needed to adapt to changing traffic needs.
 The core components of NSX Advanced Load Balancer are as follows:

-- **NSX Advanced Load Balancer Controller** - NSX Advanced Load Balancer Controller manages Virtual Service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
+- **NSX Advanced Load Balancer Controller** - NSX Advanced Load Balancer controller manages virtual service objects and interacts with the vCenter Server infrastructure to manage the lifecycle of the service engines (SEs).
 It is the central repository for the configurations and policies related to services and management, and it provides the portal for viewing the health of VirtualServices and SEs and the associated analytics that NSX Advanced Load Balancer provides.
 - **NSX Advanced Load Balancer Service Engine** - The service engines (SEs) are lightweight VMs that handle all data plane operations by receiving and executing instructions from the controller.
 The SEs perform load balancing and all client- and server-facing network interactions.
+- **Service Engine Group -** Service engines are created within a group, which contains the definition of how the SEs should be sized, placed, and made highly available.
+Each cloud has at least one SE group.
+- **Cloud -** Clouds are containers for the environment that NSX Advanced Load Balancer is installed or operating within.
+During the initial setup of NSX Advanced Load Balancer, a default cloud, named `Default-Cloud`, is created.
+This is where the first controller is deployed into Default-Cloud.
+Additional clouds may be added containing SEs and virtual services.
 - **Avi Kubernetes Operator (AKO)** - It is a Kubernetes operator that runs as a pod in the Supervisor Cluster and Tanzu Kubernetes clusters, and it provides ingress and load balancing functionality.
 AKO translates the required Kubernetes objects to NSX Advanced Load Balancer objects and automates the implementation of ingresses, routes, and services on the service engines (SE) through the NSX Advanced Load Balancer Controller.
 - **AKO Operator (AKOO)** - This is an operator which is used to deploy, manage, and remove the AKO pod in Kubernetes clusters.
 This operator when deployed creates an instance of the AKO controller and installs all the relevant objects like:
-  - AKO `StatefulSet`
+  - AKO `Statefulset`
-  - `ClusterRole` and `ClusterRoleBinding`
+  - `Clusterrole` and `Clusterrolebinding`
-  - `ConfigMap` required for the AKO controller and other artifacts.
+  - `Configmap` (required for the AKO controller and other artifacts).

 Tanzu Kubernetes Grid management clusters have an AKO operator installed out of the box during cluster deployment.
 By default, a Tanzu Kubernetes Grid management cluster has a couple of AkoDeploymentConfig created which dictates when and how AKO pods are created in the workload clusters.
 For more information, see [AKO Operator documentation](https://github.com/vmware/load-balancer-and-ingress-services-for-kubernetes/tree/master/ako-operator).

-Each environment configured in NSX Advanced Load Balancer is referred to as a cloud.
-Each cloud in NSX Advanced Load Balancer maintains networking and NSX Advanced Load Balancer Service Engine settings.
-The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4 or L7) virtual services created under that cloud.
+Each environment configured in NSX Advanced Load Balancer is referred to as a cloud..
+Each cloud in NSX Advanced Load Balancer maintains networking and service engine settings.
+The cloud is configured with one or more VIP networks to provide IP addresses to load balancing (L4/L7) virtual services created under that cloud.

-The virtual services can span across multiple service engines if the associated Service Engine Group is configured in the Active/Active HA mode.
-A service engine can belong to only one Service Engine group at a time.
+The virtual services can be spanned across multiple service Engines if the associated Service Engine Group is configured in Active/Active HA mode.
+A service engine can belong to only one SE group at a time.

-IP address allocation for virtual services can be over DHCP or using NSX Advanced Load Balancer in-built IPAM functionality.
+IP address allocation for virtual services can be over DHCP or through NSX Advanced Load Balancer in-built IPAM functionality.
 The VIP networks created or configured in NSX Advanced Load Balancer are associated with the IPAM profile.

 ## Network Architecture

-For the deployment of Tanzu Kubernetes Grid in the NSX-T backed vSphere environment, it is required to build separate networks (logical segments) for the Tanzu Kubernetes Grid management, shared services and workload clusters, NSX Advanced Load Balancer management, and cluster VIP network for control plane HA, Tanzu Kubernetes Grid management VIP/data network, and Tanzu Kubernetes Grid workload data/VIP network.
+For the deployment of Tanzu Kubernetes Grid in the VMware NSX environment, it is required to build separate networks for the Tanzu Kubernetes Grid management cluster and workload clusters, NSX Advanced Load Balancer management, and cluster-VIP network for control plane HA.

 The network reference design can be mapped into this general framework.